grafana/grafana/docs/sources/administration/data-source-management/teamlbac/create-teamlbac-rules/index.md

 A user that is part of Team B will have access to logs that match `namespace="prod"`.

+A user that is part of Team A and Team B will have access to logs that match `namespace="dev"` OR `namespace="prod"`.

 ### Task 2: Multiple rules setup for one team

-We have two teams, Team A and Team B. Loki access is setup with `Admin` roles having `Admin` permission.
+We have two teams, Team A and Team B with `Query` permissions.
+Loki access is setup with `Admin` roles having `Admin` permission.

 - Team A has rule `cluster="us-west-0", namespace=~"dev|prod"` configured.